Francis Daniel Pastorius: Operation Pastorius

-Despite the Quaker sympathies of Pastorius, his name was appropriated in 1942 by the Abwehr of Nazi Germany for "Operation Pastorius," a failed sabotage attack on the United States during World War II that included a target in Philadelphia.
+Despite the Quaker sympathies of Pastorius, his name was appropriated in 1942 by the Abwehr of Nazi Germany for "Operation Pastorius", a failed sabotage attack on the United States during World War II that included a target in Philadelphia.

 Biographies

 For generations Pastorius has won the affections of historians.
 In the early twentieth century, German-American scholars embraced him and the University of Pennsylvania professor Marion Dexter Learned (1857–1917) wrote a lengthy biography; Learned had access to papers that have subsequently been lost.
-In 1953 DeElla Victoria Toms wrote a Ph.D. dissertation on intellectual and literary of Francis Daniel Pastorius.
+In 1953 DeElla Victoria Toms wrote a Ph.D. dissertation on the intellectual and literary background of Francis Daniel Pastorius.

-In 1985 John Weaver documented the cultural background of Pastorius' childhood and youth, and his reasons for emigrating to Pennsylvania in 1683.
+In 1985 John Weaver documented the cultural background of Pastorius's childhood and youth, and his reasons for emigrating to Pennsylvania in 1683.

 More recently Princeton University professor Anthony Grafton has written about Pastorius as a representative of European intellectual culture.
 Grafton's presidential address to the American Historical Association in 2012 was on Pastorius.
 Weaver extensively revised his earlier research in a book (in PDF) available online and published in 2016.
 In 2012 Patrick Erben wrote A Harmony of the Spirits: Translation and the Language of Community in Early Pennsylvania.
 In 2017 Margo Lambert published "Mediation, Assimilation, and German Foundations in North America: Francis Daniel Pastorius as Cultural Broker."